 If a candidate is unable to sign the nomination paper (for example they are overseas) a letter of consent signed by the candidate can be attached to the nomination paper.
-A scanned copy of a completed nomination paper will also be accepted if provided with all nomination documents and nomination deposit payment (or evidence of).
+A scanned copy of a completed nomination paper will also be accepted if provided with all nomination documents and the nomination deposit payment (or evidence of) and received before the close of voting.